 Piper did the same with his left shoulder.
-Their combined presence assuaged some of his anxiety and Chris admitted that they were right.
+Their combined presence assuaged some of his anxiety, and Chris had to admit that they were right.
 With half the family in the know, it was silly not to enlighten the other half.
 He had his parents in the off chance that Paige rejected him, but he hated to be responsible for ruining the Power of Three.
 Being busted twice didn't make the admission any easier either.

 Paige was getting restless.
 "What's this great reason you're keeping me in suspense about?"

-Chris gathered every shred of courage he possessed and said, "Piper and Leo are my parents."
+Chris gathered his courage and said, "Piper and Leo are my parents."

 Was it possible for Paige's jaw to drop any lower?
 Yes, it was.

 There was a long delay, and then Paige yelled, "Holy smokes!"
-She raced over to Chris and gawked at him, then swiveled between Piper and Leo for confirmation.
+She raced over to Chris and gawked at him, then looked from Piper to Leo.
 "For real?"

 "For real, Paige," said Leo proudly.

 "You're Wyatt's little brother," she said to Chris in awe.
 "I have another nephew.
 Wow.
 Just… wow."
-She stumbled to the couch to sit down.
+She stumbled over to the couch to sit down.
 When she fully processed the revelation, her face cracked into a huge grin.
-"Gee, the things I miss when I move out of the manor!"
+"The things I miss when I move out of the manor!"

-If that wasn't a sign of her acceptance, he didn't know what was.
-In her typical no-nonsense style, Paige grilled Leo and Piper for the details.
+If that wasn't a sign of her acceptance, Chris didn't know what was.

 "We haven't gotten to Phoebe yet," said Piper.

 Paige guffawed.
-Chris failed to see the humor and questioned, "What's so funny?"
+Chris, failing to see the humour, asked, "What's so funny?"

 "Phoebe.
 You're lucky she didn't bust you first.
 She would have blabbed who you were ages ago."

-They reined in their mirth at Phoebe's expense since the empath would be annoyed at being left out of the loop, albeit unintentionally.
-After Paige exhausted all speculation of Phoebe's reaction, Leo and Piper relayed a condensed version of past events.
-Chris leaned against Wyatt's playpen and listened to their tale with amusement.
-Some incidents that hadn't struck him as funny before sounded absurd in hindsight.
+They tried not to laugh at Phoebe, since the empath would be annoyed at being left out of the loop, albeit unintentionally.
+As Leo and Piper relayed a condensed version of past events to Paige, Chris leaned against Wyatt's playpen and listened with amusement.
+Some incidents that had seemed so serious before sounded absurd in hindsight.
 It was strange to think that his initial motive had evolved from self-preservation to a genuine wish for Piper and Leo to be happy together.